jjylik/workoutfeedback/README.md

 # Treenipalaute

-An app for giving anonymous feedback for workouts to the workout instructor.
-The app does not store data about users.
+A PWA for giving anonymous feedback for workouts to the workout instructor.
+The app does not store data about the users.

 ## Project setup
 ```